 Certain fruits stop ripening the moment they are picked.
 Grapes, apricots, blueberries, figs, melon (with the exception of watermelon), nectarines, passion fruit, persimmons, and peaches will change in color and texture, but not in sweetness and flavor.
 It's especially important to taste these fruits in the store if possible (a good grocer won't mind) since what you taste is what you get.

-Some fruits will continue to ripen; apples, kiwi, papaya, pears, cherimoya and, the perfect fruit, the banana will all improve in flavor and appearance with time.
+Some fruits will continue to ripen; apples, kiwi, papaya, pears, cherimoya and, the perfect fruit, the banana, will all improve in flavor and appearance with time.

-When adding pesto to pasta it can turn from bright green to a drab, mucky color.
+When adding pesto to pasta, it can turn from bright green to a drab, mucky color.
 The basil is reacting with a compound in the pasta.
-There's a simple way to remedy this, add a little lemon juice to the pasta water before adding the pasta or add lemon juice to the pesto.
+There's a simple way to remedy this: add a little lemon juice to the pasta water before adding the pasta, or add lemon juice to the pesto.
 This will stop the chemical reaction and keep the pesto looking brighter and fresher.

 As a general rule, defrosted meat will keep as well in the refrigerator as fresh meat and the same safety rules apply.
 Any ground meat should be used within 24 hours, the extra surface area makes it particularly susceptible to bacteria.
 Chicken should also be used within 24 hours.
-Beef will hold longer (as long as fresh) because the saturated fat molecules react much more slowly.
+Beef will hold longer (as long as it's fresh) because the saturated fat molecules react much more slowly.

 There is one time-honored method from Sicily.
-Find a large glass or pottery jar and layer the fresh basil leaves (remove the stems but DO NOT wash them) alternately with coarse salt.
+Find a large glass or pottery jar and layer the fresh basil leaves (remove the stems but do not wash them) alternately with coarse salt.
 Keep the jar sealed against moisture.
 This will preserve the basil well into the winter months.
 When you are ready to use the basil, wash the salt off and use it as you would fresh.